 SHARADA KALA KENDRA

 A musician turning into a guru is definitely about the students but is also as much about the guru himself!
 The imparting of one’s mastery over an art to the generation next is of profound importance in the field of karnatik music and is seen as the foremost journey towards bliss.
 On this note, Sharada Kala Kendra was established in the year 1990 by Sri R.K.
 Padmanabha in the loving memory of his beloved mother.
 The journey of Sharada Kala Kendra began with the objective of inculcating the very sense of karnatic music into every student beneath its roof.
 However, the reach stretched, and the horizon widened as the purpose broadened.
 RKP trains his students who sum up to a 1000 in number as of today, competently, thoughtfully and with appropriate caution, in consideration of his own values and that of his students.
-An aspect that stands RKP apart from the rest is, though the class room training is rigorous and stringent, it is never confined to the walls of his school nor the sole purpose is to perform.
+An aspect that stands RKP apart from the rest is, though the class room training is rigorous and stringent, it is never confined to the walls of his school nor is the sole purpose to perform.
 Sharada Kala Kendra has been responsible for fabricating one of the finest of the young musicians today under the tutelage of RKP who are now accomplished and capable of tutoring yet another generation altogether!
 Also, the school has brought hundreds of men and women together who are now professional renderers of goshti gayana.
 The Kendra also has expanded itself to accommodate the growth and is a sight by itself to watch the students gear up for each class packed with narrative sessions, kriti learning, manodharma jamming etc making it one of the finest creative schools of music.

 SAPTASWARA DEVATHA DHYANA MANDIRA

 If Rudrapatna today is celebrated for something other than its deep rooted music and R.K.
-Padmanabha himself, it is the architectural marvel erected there – The Saptaswara Dhyana Mandira.
+Padmanabha himself, it is the architectural marvel erected there – The Saptaswara Devatha Dhyana Mandira.
 The Tanpura shaped colossal was brought into life after decades of dreaming and conceptualizing by RKP in the year 2008 dedicating it to the doyens of music fraternity - Purandaradasa, Vadiraja, Kanakadasa, Tyagaraja, Mutthuswamy Dikshitar and Shyama Shastry with Goddess Saraswathi in the Aadhara Sthaana.
 This idea has been executed in the clean environs of Rudrapatna and has gone on records too.
 The monument incorporates every aspect of the instrument itself and the Saptaswaras.
 For instance the monument is seated on a foundation in the shape of a heptagon depicting the seven notes of music and also has seven steps to its entrance!
 The gigantic tanpura has 72 flowers on its dandi (stem) depicting the 72 melakarta ragas of the Karnatik system.

-Also the temple is electronically sound with sensors that add in the extra dose of divinity with shruthi playing as soon as one enters the temple!
-One is sure to be surprised as soon as they touch the feet of every deity here as a pre-recorded piece of information plays about the deities thus enlightening ones knowledge of the upasaka!
+Also the temple is electronically sound with sensors that add in the extra sense of divinity with shruthi playing as soon as one enters the temple!
+One is sure to be surprised as soon as they touch the feet of every deity here as a pre-recorded piece of information plays about the deities thus enlightening one’s knowledge of the upasaka!
 With the sruthi playing in the background, one can never stop indulging himself in the resonance of the nada.

 Encompassing this Nadapeeta is a fence that has been scribed with the entire music fraternity and lineage of Rudrapatna.
 With two little fountains on either side of the pathway that leads to this abode, the temple is a spectacle on its own when lit up during the night.
 RKP has re-invented a distinct culture and devotional aspect of music through this brain child of his.